 Now to go with the bare minimum for your essential parts I will go over a strategy that will help you decide what to buy after we cover the main parts.

-Like we mentioned previously, your main parts are your GPUs and your PSU(s).
+As we mentioned previously, your main parts are your GPUs and your PSU(s).
 Now based on how many GPUs you are buying and how much watts they will consume you will be able to make a decision on what PSU you should get.

 Generally, when you mine with the GPUs, you will be undervolting them.
-You should never skip on properly undervolting them and overclocking them for mining.
+You should never skip properly undervolting them and overclocking them for mining.

 I have write-ups on different GPUs that I got to personally test, you will find all these write-ups in our Overclocking section of the Crypto Library.